|

-Snakebark Acers and Acer x conspicuum hybrids This newly established interspecific hybrid groups together a number of Snakebark Maples, including some of uncertain origin.
+This newly established inter-specific hybrid groups together a number of Snakebark Maples, including some of uncertain parentage.
 All are small trees with lovely autumn colours, but most importantly they have fantastic striped bark in the winter—hence their common name of “Snakebark Maples”.
-It is a group that we have struggled with here in the past due to a combination of a series of wet winters and our very heavy clay.
-However, just because we have had problems doesn’t mean that you will!
-I know of many plants in this wonderful group which are thriving, and indeed having improved the soil, ours are doing well too.
-It is the structure of the soil which is important (not the pH).
-It shouldn’t waterlog in winter but it needs to be adequately moisture retentive in summer.
+The most amazing thing though, is the way in which the bark changes colour with the onset of winter, when it develops its true glory.
+They can be grown either as a traditional tree, with lower growth progressively removed to generate a clean trunk and head or in a less formal manner as a freely branched tree or even multi-stemmed like an over-sized shrub.
+It is a group that we struggled with at our old site due to a combination of a series of wet winters and very heavy clay soil though they became happier as we improved the soil.
+However, it has been a revelation to see them growing in spectacular fashion here at our new site, on a sandier soil.
+Thus it is the structure of the soil which is important (not the pH).
+It's important that it doesn't waterlog in winter but it needs to be adequately moisture retentive in summer.
 Good air movement around the branches in winter is important to minimise the risk of fungal problems.
 Similarly, carry out any essential pruning in the summer, not the winter.
 See also Acer

 davidii, Acer